 Not all terriers are good with kids, but the Cairn Terrier loves children and will even seek them out specifically.
 Despite their small size, Cairns are sturdy and tough and always up for fun and games.

 As with all dogs, kids should be taught to be gentle with Cairns, but this breed will typically forgive accidental bumps from children.
-Cairns have a high prey drive (the instinct to chase and hunt furry and feathery creatures), so they might not be able to be trusted with the family cat, and some can get scrappy with other dogs.
+Cairns have a high prey drive (the instinct to chase and hunt furry and feathery creatures or running children), so they might not be able to be trusted with the family cat and should be monitored around children that are excited, loud or running a lot.
+As with most terriers, some Cairns can get scrappy with other dogs.

 HEIGHT: 9 to 10 inches tall at the shoulder